NASA-IMPACT/veda-data/README.md

 ### `<stage>/dataset-config/`

-The `ingestion-data/dataset-config/` directory holds json files that can be used with the `dataset/publish` workflows endpoint, combining both collection metadata and discovery items.
-For an example of this ingestion workflow, see this [geoglam ingest notebook in nasa-impact.github.io/veda-docs/contributing/dataset-ingeston](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/example-template/example-geoglam-ingest.html).
+The `ingestion-data/dataset-config/` directory holds JSON files that can be used with the `dataset/publish` workflows endpoint, combining both collection metadata and discovery items.
+For an example of this ingestion workflow, see this [geoglam ingest notebook in the Content Curation section of the VEDA User Guide](https://docs.openveda.cloud/user-guide/content-curation/dataset-ingestion/example-template/example-geoglam-ingest.html).

 <details>
   <summary><b>/dataset-config/collection_id.json</b></summary>